• Self-Development

 To

-Learn Islam online, sign up and become a member at: www.simplyislam.academy
+Learn Islam online,sign up and become a member at: www.simplyislam.academy

 3. Attend Classes at Your Local Mosque

-If you are allowed to go to the mosque, it is an incredible opportunity for you to seek knowledge face-to-face with the instructor.
+If you are allowed to go to the mosque, it is an incredible opportunity for you to seek knowledge of Islam face-to-face with the instructor.
 This will give you a better learning experience as you could ask whatever questions that come to your mind and interact with your instructor and other participants.

 Depending on your local mosques, they might have fixed schedules every day when lectures will be conducted.
 So, perhaps if lectures are conducted after Maghrib, you could stay there and perform Isha’ congregational prayer as well!
 As they say, kill two birds with one stone.